haskus/haskus-manual/source/system/programming/graphics/tutorial/generic_buffers.rst

   device.

-In this chapter we present the *generic buffers* as they are simple to use and The whole source code can be found `here
+In this chapter we present the *generic buffers* as they are simple to use and avalable for many graphics chipsets.
+The source code for this chapter can be found `here
 <https://github.com/haskus/haskus-system/blob/master/haskus-system-examples/src/tutorial/TutCreateGenericFrame.hs>`_.

 Allocating Generic Buffers